 Accommodation on the Lord Howe Island

-Unlike other sub-tropical destinations, Lord Howe Island has a fixed limit on the visitors it can accommodate every night.
-The tiny Australian island can host only 400 visitors at a time, helping it maintain its laid-back lifestyle.
+Unlike other sub-tropical destinations, Lord Howe Island has a fixed limit on the number of visitors it can accommodate every night.
+The tiny Australian island can host only 400 visitors simultaneously, helping it maintain its laid-back lifestyle.
 It also offers visitors the chance to truly get away from the hustle of modern life for a while.

 You can find around 18 accommodation options on the island, including bungalows, guest houses, rental apartments, and lodges, allowing you to pick one that meets your needs.
 Some of the accommodation options on the island are as follows: